Marpole, Vancouver

 Sir Winston Churchill Secondary (8-12 Public)

-The local high school, located at the Oakridge-Marpole border.
-Consistently ranked among Vancouver's top public secondaries, with strong academics, athletics, and arts programs.
+At the Oakridge-Marpole border.
+Ranked among Vancouver's top public secondaries for academics, athletics, and arts.

 Post-Secondary & Nearby Options